Achievable logoAchievable logo

 • Subject to federal, state, and local taxes

-If taxes are due, the applicable tax rate equals the investor’s federal marginal income tax bracket (displayed in the chart above).
-Interest is taxed the same as non-qualified dividends.
+If taxes are due, the applicable tax rate equals the investor’s federal marginal income tax bracket (shown in the chart above).
+Interest is taxed the same way as non-qualified dividends.

 Key points